ast-grep/ast-grep.github.io/website/reference/rule.md

 ### `precedes`
 * type: `Object`

-A relational rule object, which is a rule object with one additional field `stopBy`.
+A relational rule object, which is a `Rule` object with one additional field `stopBy`.

 The target node must appear before another node matching the `precedes` sub-rule.